What can settings expect from the Local Authority ?

 - The Early Education and Childcare: Statutory Guidance for Local Authorities outlines the DfE statutory requirements, which the LA and providers must comply with.
 The Operational Guidance and LA agreement outline the role of Solihull LA, and it’s providers, in ensuring sufficient high quality places for children and their early education entitlement in the borough.

-The Early Years team will support providers to offer:
+The Early Years and Childcare team will support providers to offer:

-- quality and consistency so that every child makes the progress that they are entitled to make and no child gets left behind;
+- quality and consistency so that every child is safe and well and can make the progress that they are entitled to make;

-- a secure foundation through learning and development opportunities which are planned around the needs and interests of each individual child and are assessed and reviewed regularly;
+- a secure foundation through learning and development opportunities which are planned around the needs and interests of each individual child and are reviewed regularly;

 - partnership working between practitioners and parents and/or carers;